-- If you are a consumer rather than a commercial customer, the Financial Services Authority has stipulated to Insurers that you are entitled to a “cooling off period” of 14 days during which time you may change your mind and cancel the policy.
+- If you are a consumer rather than a commercial customer, the Financial Conduct Authority has stipulated to Insurers that you are entitled to a “cooling off period” of 14 days during which time you may change your mind and cancel the policy.

 - If you decided to take this course of action, you would have to notify ourselves or the Insurer and any monies you had paid would be returned to you within 30 days of receipt of this notification by the Insurer, less any reasonable cost which the insurance provider or ourselves had incurred.

 - We have our own claims department and will seek to ensure a quick and fair service with as little inconvenience as possible.

 - It is essential to notify your insurer (or us) immediately of all incidents that may result in a claim against your insurance policy.
 You must do so whether you believe you are liable or not.
 Any letter or claim received by you must be passed to your insurer (or us) immediately, without acknowledgement.
 Only by providing prompt notification of incidents can your insurance company take steps to protect your interests.
 Your policy summary and/or policy document will provide you with details on who to contact to make a claim.